-- Generous free plan
+- Generous free plan with limited free eCommerce

 - SimpleSite has many satisfied longtime users

-- No third-party integrations
+- Few third-party integrations

 - Limited customer support

 Founded in 2003 by brothers Morten and Jacob Elk in the Helvetica-flavored design paradise of Copenhagen, Denmark, SimpleSite was originally known as “123hjemmeside” (123homepage).
-The product was envisioned as providing a means for “Mr. and Mrs. Denmark” to easily set up a website without coding knowledge.
-The following year, the company launched in the U.S. as SimpleSite.com.
-Expansion throughout the intervening years has seen local language versions of SimpleSite produced for 25 countries throughout the world.
+The product was envisioned as providing an easy means for “Mr. and Mrs. Denmark” to set up a website without coding knowledge.
+The following year, the company launched in the US as SimpleSite.com.
+Expansion throughout the intervening years has seen local language versions of SimpleSite produced for 25 countries around the world.

 Table of Contents